 We performed experiments to check how the performance of ROBIN varies with the noise level of the dataset.
 We define the noise from two standpoints: (1) completely random noise, where the random points are spread uniformly over the entire space; (2) cluster noise, where the noise level deviates a data point from the mean of a cluster.
-The second kind of noise can be controlled by varying the cluster covariance matrix.
-The synthetic data generator has a parameter s which is used to control the cluster width.
-Increasing smakes the clusters more noisy.
+The second kind of noise can be controlled by varying the cluster width parameter of the synthetic data generator.
 We analyze the performance of ROBIN in the presence of both these kinds of noise.

-Figure 4: Noise Sensitivity: ROBIN vs. Random
+Fig. 4.
+Noise Sensitivity: ROBIN vs. Random

 For the random noise experiment, we first generated a dataset without any noise.
 Then, we construct ten different datasets by adding an increasing number of noise points to the above dataset.
 The noise level of different datasets ranged from 1% to 10%.
 In Figure 4(a), we compare the distortion scores of random initialization with that of ROBIN.
 Over the 50 runs for k-means, we show minimum, average and maximum distortion scores.
-For ROBIN mp = 10 as before.
+For ROBIN mp = 10as before.
 In the base dataset used above, we set d = 8, and k = 10.
 Similar result were obtained for other values of dimensions and clusters, and hence are not shown.
 It is evident that the performance superiority of our ROBIN method over random prevails for different noise levels of the dataset, since the distortion score is always better (lower) than the minimum of random seeds distortion score.
 For the cluster noise experiments, we generated datasets with different values of s for different noise levels of a cluster: we used s values of 0.03, 0.06, 0.09, and 0.12.
 As s value is increased, clusters will have more noise.
 Figure 4(b) shows that ROBIN performs better than the best of fifty runs of random seeding of k-means for all different cluster noise levels.